tkomasa/Python3Assignments/README.md

 Projects:

 1. dice.py is an incredibly simple script that simply acts as an RNG.
 I am new to python and it was simply to practice loops and importing while also being arguably useful.
+2. rock,paper,scissors.py is a game of rock paper scissors.
+Pretty obvious.
+It doesn't keep score between games, so no leaderboard is possible, becuase I don't know how. :shrug: